w3c/wai-arrm/content/tasks.md

 {% include box.html type="start" title="Important" icon="warning" %}
 {:/}

-**This is not a complete, definitive, or official list of accessibility tasks.**
+This is not a definitive or complete list of accessibility tasks.

 {::nomarkdown}
 {% include box.html type="end" %}